Hello, and welcome to Los Cuadernos de Julia blog!

 Posts in Russian are available on a subdomain accessible via the menu.

 The author is always happy to make a report about an interesting event or occasion, to do an interview, or to be interviewed.
-Please email us with details.
+Please email her with details.

 If you liked the blog’s content, you can support it.
 Your support will let the author spend more time updating the blog.
 The amount of donation is entirely up to you.